Frequently Asked Questions

 Can I park my car overnight?

 Yes, you can park your car overnight in the lot connected to our facility.
-This lot provides secure, direct access to our Center, and we provide free parking to patients on the night of their sleep study.
+This lot provides secure, direct access to our Center.

 What should I wear during my study?
 Can I wear my own pajamas?
 Can I bring my own pillow?